-(1) This clause does not apply to an article which is subject to Subdivision 4 of Division 3
+- (1) This clause does not apply to an article which is subject to Subdivision 4 of Division 3 of Part 3 of the Act. - (2) A person finding an article left at or in a local government facility must give that article to the local government, an authorised person or a manager or attendant. - (3) The local government must register a description of the article and all particulars relating to it in a lost property register to be kept for that purpose. - (4) A person claiming the article who satisfies the local government, an authorised person, or manager or attendant that he or she is the lawful owner of the article must, on return of the article, by way of acknowledging its receipt, write her or his name and address and provide their signature in the lost property register. - (5) An article not claimed within a period of 3 months from the date it is entered in the lost property register must be disposed of by the local government as it considers fit and the proceeds from any sale belong to the local government.

-- of Part 3 of the Act. - (2) A person finding an article left on or in local government property or a public place shall give that article to the local government, an authorised person or a manager or attendant. - (3) The local government shall register a description of the article and all particulars relating to it in a lost property register to be kept for that purpose. - (4) A person claiming the article who satisfies the local government, an authorised person, or manager or attendant that he or she is the lawful owner of the article shall, on return of the article, by way of acknowledging its receipt, write her or his name and address and provide their signature in the lost property register. - (5) An article not claimed within a period of 3 months from the date it is entered in the lost property register shall be disposed of by the local government as it considers fit and the proceeds from any sale shall belong to the local government. - (6) Where an article which is perishable is given to the local government, an authorised person or a manager or attendant under subclause (2), the local government may dispose of that article at any time without entering that in the register under subclause (3).
+(6) Where an article which is perishable is given to the local government, an authorised person or a manager or attendant under subclause (2), may dispose of that article at any time without entering that in the register under subclause (3).